What is Ascor and how is it used?

 - ASCOR is supplied as a Pharmacy Bulk Package (PBP) which is intended for dispensing of single doses to multiple patients in a pharmacy admixture program and is restricted to the preparation of admixtures for infusion:

-- Use only in a suitable ISO Class 5 work area such as a laminar flow hood (or an equivalent clean air compounding area).
+- Use only in a suitable ISO Class 5 work area such as a laminar flow hood (or an equivalent clean air compounding area)

 - Penetrate each PBP vial closure only one time with a suitable sterile transfer device or dispensing set that allows measured dispensing of the contents.
-Given that pressure may develop within the vial during storage, exercise caution when withdrawing contents from the vial.
+Given that pressure may develop within the vial during storage, excercise caution when withdrawing contents from the vial.

 - Once the closure system has been penetrated, complete all dispensing from the PBP vial within 4 hours.
 Each dose must be used immediately.
 Discard unused portion.